braingeneers/SpikeCanvas-EphysPipeline/README.md

 **Algorithm jobs fail to access S3**:
 - Listener injects env vars into jobs - check listener logs: `docker-compose logs listener`
 - Verify Kubernetes cluster has network access to S3
-- For IAM roles: Ensure Kubernetes service account has IAM role annotation
-- For access keys: Verify keys are valid and have S3 permissions
+- Verify keys are valid and have S3 permissions

 **Jobs not appearing in dashboard**:
 - Check job_scanner is running: `docker-compose ps scanner`